 Run code

-skuba lets you interactively run your TypeScript source code during development.
-The following commands are powered by ts-node and ts-node-dev.
+skuba lets you interactively run your TypeScript source code during development, powered by tsx.

 These commands are only intended to serve local development and simple scripting scenarios, as a TypeScript process can present substantial overhead at runtime.
 In production, we recommend skuba building your project and executing under a regular Node.js runtime.